FKFAIZAN47/conflict-resolve-repo/README.md

 # conflict-resolve-repo
 This is used to solve conflict

-Yes we want to solve conflict
+Yes we want to solve conflict.
+Everything is good!